I did update the changes to chapter one if you missed that. Happy dances that this is happening!

 "Prophecy!
 Will you stop playing with the animals and come in for dinner?"
 A voice called from the house.

-Jason chuckled at her.
-"Seriously half-pint.
-You spend more time with the canines than with the family who would like to see you.
-Come in before Luna comes hunting you down."
+Ryan chuckled at her.
+"Seriously half-pint, you spend more time with the canines than with the family who would like to see you.
+Come in before Lily comes hunting you down."

 "I have you to protect me!"
-She grinned up at Jason.
+She grinned up at him.
+"Show me your strong arms Ry!"

 "Oh no!
-I am not standing in that woman's way.
-She is way too crazy to tempt my fate and possible future children on such a thing."
+I'm not standing in that woman's way.
+She's way too crazy to tempt my fate and possible future children on such a thing."

 "I do love you.
 But I love my life and anatomy more."

 She looked down at the Mexican Gray Wolf next to her.
-The injured female growled at Jason as he got too close.
+The injured female growled at Ryan as he got too close.

 He shook his head.
 "It still amazes me how the animals always like you.
 Won't let anyone else close to them, but there you are sitting right next to a wild wolf."

 That had always been her gift.
 Helping others.
 No matter the species.
 It was what drove her.
-Her work as a Midwife as well as the Wildlife Rehab Center on the family's property.
+Her work as a midwife as well as the Wildlife Rehab Center on the family's property.
 Unless she had appointments for work, Prophecy was most commonly found with the animals.
 It was a passion that started with her father and his brother.
-The land was purchased just off of the highway, only twenty miles south of Flagstaff, Arizona.
+The land was purchased just off of the highway, south of Flagstaff, Arizona.

 That was until a semi hit a patch of ice on the highway and lost control.
 Both of her parents and her uncle never made it home.

 After that, Prophecy moved into the house next door.
-Aunt Luna gained custody and the two women helped each other through the hardest of their grief.
+Aunt Lily gained custody and the two women helped each other through the hardest of their grief.

 As close as the two women had grown during that time, their methods of coping lead them down different paths.

-Prophecy, however, threw herself into trying to keep the wildlife rehab center running.
+Prophecy, however, threw herself into trying to keep the Wildlife Rehab Center running.
 Uncle Max's veterinary partner had an intern that offered the help with the vet work once he got his degree.
 Caleb was a good man and a great vet who worked with most of the ranchers in the area.
-Then, after Jason moved up to Flagstaff for college, he helped keep the physical parts of the center up and running.
+Then, after Ryan moved up to Flagstaff for college, he helped keep the physical parts of the center up and running.

 She would forever be grateful to both men for the help.
-Of course, Jason really wasn't given a choice.
-Prophecy had no hesitation in blackmailing her cousin into help.
+Of course, Ryan really wasn't given a choice.
+Prophecy had no hesitation in blackmailing her cousin to help.
 Being a sixteen year old girl didn't go over well in scheduling manual labor to fix fences and what not.
 Too many tried to scam her on costs or other aspects.
 And though she was willing to get in and do a lot of the work herself, she just couldn't do it all herself.
-Jason helped with everything.
+Ryan helped with everything else.

 Twelve years later, he still helped occasionally.
 Most of his time was spent running a bar near the university in Flagstaff.
-However, he still did what he could to help out.
+However, he did what he could.

-"You are never going to leave here, are you?"
-Jason laughed at her.
+"You're never going to leave here, are you?"
+Ryan laughed at her.

 "Why would I?"